piedquance/Dimensions/README.txt

 Different experiments with dimensions
 Current stuff:
-- Power function viewer
+- A power function viewer
+- A "star" generator
-- Mandelbrot Set
+- The Mandelbrot Set